GovartPeijnenborg/AllPhi_Space_Invaders/README.md

 # AllPhi_Space_Invaders
-This project was made in unity 2022.3.23f1
+This project was made in unity 2022.3.23f1 and is a replica of space invaders made for a graduate thesis that compared Unity and Godot
 # Getting started code
 1. Clone the repo
 2. Open the project in Unity Hub or open the scripts using the sln files